 If randomness of some parameters could be limited, then the model could not be used also for simulation only, but also for more exact calculations.
 This feature would allow an easier check of the validity of the simulation results.

-maximum power supplied to the interfering transmitter antenna (before power control)
+maximum power supplied to the interfering link transmitter antenna (before power control)

-power control gain for the interfering transmitter
+power control gain for the interfering link transmitter

 where: